vyoussofzadeh/meg-laterality-for-Brainstorm/README.md

 2. **Default Availability**: DK parcellation is typically included by default after FreeSurfer segmentation.
 Simply open the Scout panel in Brainstorm to access DK ROIs.
 3. **Configure Pipeline**: The pipeline functions (`defineROIs_DK`, `convertDesikanKillianyScout`) can be applied directly to these default DK scouts.

+## Lateralization Index Methods

+The pipeline provides several methods for computing a Lateralization Index (LI):

+- **Source Magnitude Method**: Compares source amplitude across hemispheres.
+- **Counting Method**: Counts the number of suprathreshold vertices in left vs. right hemispheres.
+- **Bootstrapping Method**: Uses resampling to obtain LI confidence intervals (95% CI), providing estimates of uncertainty around the LI measurement.

+## Time Interval Analysis

+You can also select different time intervals for analysis:
+- **Specific Time Interval**: Analyze a predefined time range.
+- **Averaged Time Interval**: Compute average activity across a chosen time segment.
+- **Window-based Analysis**: Segment data into overlapping or non-overlapping windows, computing LI for each segment to capture temporal evolution of lateralization.

 ## Thresholding Mechanism

 Thresholding plays a crucial role in determining which brain regions are active and contributes to the calculation of LI.
 The pipeline provides three threshold types: